osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 * __Network ports:__ The origin service requires the following ports open:
   * Inbound TCP port 8443 for file access via the HTTP(S) and XRoot protocols.
   * (Optional) Inbound TCP port 8444 for access to the web interface for monitoring and configuration;
-    if enabled, this should be restricted to the LAN or management network.
+    if enabled, consider restricting access from your LAN
 * __Hardware requirements:__ We recommend that an origin has at least 1Gbps connectivity and 12GB of RAM.
   We suggest that several gigabytes of local disk space be available for log files, although some logging verbosity can be reduced.